 VIC budget injects $78.7 million of new funding into creative industries Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles NSW Labor announces arts pledges ahead of state election The Labor Party promises to double regional arts support, keep the Powerhouse Museum at its Ultimo location and increase support for Western Sydney.
 A toolkit to help kick-start your financial stability Create NSW’s new toolkit for diversifying streams of income is a clear, practical resource with real examples and real outcomes for raising arts funding Applause: latest funding and awards announced (locked) Fifty Squared Art Prize 2019 winners announced, Australia Council grant recipients revealed, CIAF granted $150,000 state funding, and more.
 Tony Grybowski to head up team creating new Arts Plan for South Australia (locked) The state’s first Arts Plan since 2000 will be developed over a six month period, with the results due to be released mid-year.
 (Premium content) Premium content Performing Arts Editor Wednesday 2 May, 2018 Aboriginal festivals and events across Victoria will be supported with a $1 million investment as part of new initiatives in the 2018-19 state budget.
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
-Subscribe Now and join the Australian arts community today Image: Stiff Gins at the 2017 Yirramboi First Nations Arts Festival.
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
+Join Now and join the Australian arts community today Image: Stiff Gins at the 2017 Yirramboi First Nations Arts Festival.
 Member login Email address Password Forgot password?
 About the author To contact the ArtsHub news desk email firstname.lastname@example.org.
 Keep up-to-date with the latest industry news; be part of the conversation and an engaged arts community by following ArtsHub on Facebook, Twitter, LinkedIn, Pinterest, Tumblr.